nimblehq/ios-templates/.github/wiki/CodeMagic.md

 - MATCH_PASSWORD

-> The password is used to encrypt/decrypt the repository to store your distribution certificates and provisioning profiles.
+> The password is used to encrypt/decrypt the Match repository to store the distribution certificates and provisioning profiles.

 - MATCH_SSH_KEY